 And always remember: kindness is key.

-17. Don’t order coffee or tea on the plane.
+25. Skip the coffee and tea on the plane.

 Play it safe by sticking with drinks from a sealed container, like canned soda or bottled water.
 This way, you won’t have to wonder what’s swimming in whatever you’re sipping.